 Upon receipt the supervisor will review each Performance History Audit Report and determine whether it should be provided to an officer's for further consideration.
 The officer's immediate supervisor will carefully review the Performance History Audit Report with the officer to assess any potential trends or other issues that may warrant informal counseling, additional training or a recommendation for other action, including discipline.
-The officer shall date and sign the Performance History Audit Report and may be provided a copy of the report upon request.
+The officer shall date and sign the Performance History Audit Report upon request.